1tontech/intellij-spring-assistant/README.md

-Spring Boot Assistant - IntelliJ plugin that assists you in developing spring boot applications
+Spring Boot Assistant - IntelliJ-based plugin that assists you in developing spring boot applications
 =====================================================================================

 ![Plugin in action](help.gif)